haoqichen20/phuego/README.md

     - increased/KDE_cutoff/networks/module_net_edgelist.csv
     - increased/KDE_cutoff/networks/module_net_nodes_attribute.csv

+The network of the ego is also output at:

+    - decreased/KDE_cutoff/networks/KDE.graphml
+    - increased/KDE_cutoff/networks/KDE.graphml

 ### 5).
 Output - GSEA
 On each level, geneset enrichment analysis (fisher's exact test) are performed on the protein list, against an user specified geneset database.
 Through this, the user can examine whether phuEGO retrieves a more meaningful protein list from the seeds.
 The geneset database are part of the supporting database.
-In total, 8 databases are included, and can be specified by providing abbreviation to the CLI arguments **--fg**.
+In total, 8 databases are included, and one or more databases can be specified by providing abbreviation to the CLI arguments **--fg**.

     -P: enrichment against Gene Ontology biological process.
 Output file: Pfisher.txt
     -F: enrichment against Gene Ontology functional .
 Output file: Ffisher.txt